THashimoto27/group-test/README.md

 ### Limitations of analysis

 ### Extension of our analysis
+1. extend number of players 30 -> 100 or possibly more
+2. extend to multiple seasons instead of one.
+3. add more variables: team, weight, rebounds, experience (# of seasons), draft info, etc
+3. run various regression analyses and possibly use STATA or R, or even python package if there is one (instead of excel)

 ## REPRODUCIBILITY
 - Instructions to rerun that analysis in the README.md (from takehiro)